Konaya245/webappsec-enhance/README.md

 ## Objectives
 1. To authenticate and authorize valid user that can place their order through the website.
 2. To prevent unauthorize access by implementing session management.
-3. Implement Regex and input validation to prevent SQL injection and XSS in the text box especially in the login and register page.
+3. To implement Regex and input validation to prevent SQL injection and XSS in the text box especially in the login and register page.
 4. File directory cannot be accessed by unauthorize user since it has been disabled.
 5. To prevent CSRF by implementing Anti-CSRF token and secure session management.
 6. To create a safer environment for the user to access and use the website.